Fed survey says growth is steady despite Trump’s trade wars

-WASHINGTON — The Federal Reserve says the U.S. economy is still growing steadily and most businesses are optimistic, even in the face of President Trump’s trade wars.
+WASHINGTON — The Federal Reserve said Wednesday the U.S. economy is still growing steadily and most businesses are optimistic, even in the face of President Trump’s trade wars.

 In The Fed’s latest report on economic conditions nationwide, hiring increased modestly in most industries, though manufacturing employment declined in some areas.
 The survey covers mid-July to late-August.